Latin 1: module 3

 What level is the course and do I need any particular skills?

-You should have completed Latin 1 Module 2 or have an equivalent knowledge.
+You should have completed Latin 1 module 2 at City Lit or have studied Latin for two term.
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?